 Her predominant medium is oil paint, but she also utilizes digital and mixed mediums.
 Being a woman of color, her work primarily focuses on her experiences and the representation of this marginalized group of people.
 Sci-fi/Fantasy themed books and media are a favorite past-time of hers, and have a direct influence on the visuals of her work.

 She has had a solo show in the Paseo district in Oklahoma City and continues showing in shared spaces throughout the state.
 She exhibited her work at Oklahoma University, IAO gallery, and her home university in Edmond.
-Aundria Braggs is an up and coming artist and sustains involvement within the art community of Oklahoma.
+After her move to Tulsa, Oklahoma in the spring of 2019 she became a member of an all black artists collective called Black Moon.
+Through her involvement with the collective she has participated in multiple group shows in the city and continues to actively stay connected within the art community of Oklahoma.